docksal/docksal/docs/system-requirements.md

 ### RAM

-Boot2docker Vagrant Box requires 2GB of RAM by default.
-You will need a bare minimum of 4GB RAM on your computer to be able to use it.
-8GB of RAM is OK and 16GB is recommended for comfortable work with lots of tabs and windws open.
+8GB (16GB if you keep lost of apps running) for a comfortable work experience.

+It is possible to use Drude with less than 8GB of RAM (e.g. 4GB), however not recommended.

-The amount of RAM Boot2docker Vagrant Box reserves is configurable.
+The amount of RAM Drude reserves is configurable via the `vagrant.yml` file (2GB by default).
 You can lower it to 1GB if your host computer runs low on memory.
-Please understand that this will be the amount of RAM available to the entire Docker powered stack and your sites.
+Please understand that this will be the amount of RAM available to the application stack and sites running on it.

 ### CPU